mysqlcheck - Man Page

 The mysqlcheck client performs table maintenance: It checks, repairs, optimizes, or analyzes tables.

-Each table is locked and therefore unavailable to other sessions while it is being processed, although for check operations, the table is locked with a READ lock only.
+Each table is locked and therefore unavailable to other sessions while it is being processed, although for check operations, the table is locked with a READ lock only (see Section 15.3.6, “LOCK TABLES and UNLOCK TABLES Statements”, for more information about READ and WRITE locks).
 Table maintenance operations can be time-consuming, particularly for large tables.
 If you use the --databases or --all-databases option to process all tables in one or more databases, an invocation of mysqlcheck might take a long time.
-(This is also true for mysql_upgrade because that program invokes mysqlcheck to check all tables and repair them if necessary.)
+(This is also true for the MySQL upgrade procedure if it determines that table checking is needed because it processes tables the same way.)

-mysqlcheck is similar in function to myisamchk, but works differently.
-The main operational difference is that mysqlcheck must be used when the mysqld server is running, whereas myisamchk should be used when it is not.
-The benefit of using mysqlcheck is that you do not have to stop the server to perform table maintenance.
+mysqlcheck must be used when the mysqld server is running, which means that you do not have to stop the server to perform table maintenance.

-The MyISAM storage engine supports all four maintenance operations, so mysqlcheck can be used to perform any of them on MyISAM tables.
-Other storage engines do not necessarily support all operations.
+All storage engines do not necessarily support all four maintenance operations.
 In such cases, an error message is displayed.
-For example, if test.t is a MEMORY table, an attempt to check it produces this result:
+For example, if test.t is an MEMORY table, an attempt to check it produces this result:

 test.t